Skip to main content

 Collective Climate Repair

-Many of us are feeling anxious.
-Climate chaos is here and action is crucial to avert the worst consequences.
 Collective Climate Repair offers practical ways to work together to take positive action now.
 And it's really quite simple.
+The approach centres on three themes:

 Floods and droughts remind us daily that water is at the heart of climate chaos, but the good news is that water is also our solution.
 The actions are simple.
 The result is a healthy planet and more natural beauty in the world.